rlrangel/DEMLab/README.md

 ### Running Simulations

-To run a simulation, execute this script and select an appropriate parameters file with the _.json_ extension.
+To run a simulation, launch MATLAB and execute the script file [*main.m*][main_file_link] located inside the folder [*src*][src_folder_link].
+A dialog box will pop up to select an appropriate _Project_ _Parameters_ file.
-Multiple parameter files can be selected to run simulations sequentially, as long as they are located in the same folder.
+Multiple _Project_ _Parameters_ files can be selected to run simulations sequentially, as long as they are located in the same folder.

+If the models and parameters are read correctly, the simulations are started and their progress are printed in the MATLAB command window.

-Sub-folders with the simulation name plus the suffix "_out" are created to receive the output files with the results of each simulation.
+Sub-folders with the simulations names plus the suffix _"_out"_ are created to receive the output files with the results of each simulation.
-The analysis can be launched by running the file [*lesm.m*][lesm_file_link] located inside the folder [*src*][src_folder_link].

 ### Loading Results